ESG FAQ

 -

-Finalized results of ERM process are published each year in the Universal Registration Document and awareness promoting risk management is also promoted within the Group.
+Finalized results of the ERM process is published each year in the Universal Registration Document, and awareness promoting risk management is also promoted within the Group.

 The Group has launched various trainings and campaigns targeting the board and all employees in order to further raise awareness on our risk management mechanisms.
 For the Board of Directors, the Group has started an initiative to enhance risk culture education across board members to ensure understanding of the Enterprise Risk Management framework.
 While for other employees, training sessions were organized to raise the maturity of risk owners and risk overseers through various communities.
 General employee awareness was also raised through videos and social media campaigns that communicates our risk management mechanisms.